sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

 - Refactor a component to use a custom hook.
 - Optimize a list rendering with React.memo and useMemo.
 - Write unit tests for a component using Jest and React Testing Library.
+- Integrate Redux Toolkit for global state and add a feature (e.g., counter, todo list).
+- Set up a simple GraphQL query using Apollo Client.
+- Deploy your app to Netlify or Vercel and share the live link.
+- Add an animation to a component using Framer Motion or React Spring.
+- Implement server-side rendering with Next.js for a simple page.
+- Add error boundaries to catch and display errors in a child component.
+- Write tests for async data fetching and mocked API responses.

 ## Section 4: Training Videos